We truly rely on Commencement volunteers to ensure the day’s event runs smoothly and the atmosphere is enjoyable for our

 - Student services - This role is a two-part task: student check-in and student usher:

-- Student check-in: distribute name cards to undergraduate students as they arrive for the ceremony; assist with straightening caps, gowns and stoles; and corral graduating students in the check-in area behind the stage.
+- Student check-in: distribute name cards to undergraduate students as they arrive for the ceremony; assist with straightening caps, gowns and stoles; and gather graduating students in the check-in area behind the stage.

 - Student usher: guide graduates into ceremony seating, direct marshals to seating and flag placement and manage the division between guests and graduates.

 - Volunteer management - Serve as the first point of contact for volunteers as they arrive for a shift.
 This assignment includes managing check-in/check-out, alerting volunteer team leaders to no shows and positions that need to be filled, and using a two-way radio.
 If assigned to this role, you may be asked to arrive 30 minutes prior to shift start time or to remain 30 minutes after a shift end time.